Weefle/OMGPI/README.md

 OMGPI must be run on BungeeCord network under own server, since it manages all players and plugins on the server.
 OMGPI now works under Reflection, which means there is no need to update sources to use OMGPI on older/newer versions.
 But this may break if there is a big change in NMS Core, so please keep your server and OMGPI up to date.

-The plugin is in earliest stage of development (Alpha).